Teenage Mutant Ninja Turtles: The Last Ronin: Follow-ups

 The continuity of Teenage Mutant Ninja Turtles: The Last Ronin and its follow-up projects has been officially dubbed the "Roninverse".

 In July 2022, it was announced that a prequel/sequel, Teenage Mutant Ninja Turtles: The Last Ronin - Lost Years would release in 2023, and follow Michelangelo's training leading up to his confrontation with Hiroto interspliced with Casey Marie Jones mentoring the next generation of Turtles (Odyn, Moja, Uno, and Yi).
 Eastman and Waltz returned to write, with S.L.
 Gallant serving as the primary illustrator and Ben Bishop drawing the flashforwards with Casey Marie.
 The series consisted of five issues and began publication in January 2023, later concluding in August that same year.

 In July 2023, a sequel was announced, Teenage Mutant Ninja Turtles: The Last Ronin II - Re-Evolution, which follows the events of The Last Ronin and The Lost Years as Odyn, Moja, Uno, and Yi protect the streets of New York with their sensei, Casey Marie Jones.
 Eastman and Waltz return as writers, along with the Escorza brothers and Ben Bishop drawing the series.
 The series consisted of five issues and began publication in March 2024, later concluding in April 2025.

+In February 2026, it was announced that a prequel one-shot would be released in July that same year entitled The Last Ronin - Training Day.
+Eastman and Waltz return as writers, along with the Escorza brothers and Ben Bishop drawing, with the one-shot taking place between issues 3 and 4 of the original The Last Ronin miniseries as Michelangelo trains Casey Marie over a 24-hour period.

+In July 2026, it was announced that the third main and final installment in the saga, Teenage Mutant Ninja Turtles: The Last Ronin III — Return for New York was set to launch in 2027.
+Following upon the events of Re-Evolution, the story sees Casey Marie Jones, as well as Odyn, Moja, Uno, and Yi face off against the re-emerged Foot Clan, in a final bid to save New York City.
+Eastman and Waltz return as writers, along with the Escorza brothers and Ben Bishop drawing.

 Adaptations

+Novelization

+In February 2026, it was announced that a novelization of the events of the comic aimed at adults would be published by Abram Books.
+Titled, The Last Ronin: A Teenage Mutant Ninja Turtles Novel, it was written by long-time Turtles comics writer Erik Burnham with Esau and Isaac Escorza returning from the comic to provide artwork.
+It was released on June 2, 2026.